 Intended Audience: General public or academic colleagues

-Time: In a tiny village (with fantastic internet speed) doing field work.
-There is no end to my free time.
+My time: I live in a tiny village (with fantastic internet speed) doing field work.
+I have plenty of free time.

 Type of podcast suggested: Why not try putting together a ‘journalistic’ piece on your field work gathering voices from yourself, fellow experts, and with permission, people contributing to your research?

 Editor’s Column: The Simple Guide to Academic Podcasting: Microphones and Recorders

 As part of the on-going series of Editor’s Columns on academic podcasting, Digital Editor Cheryl Brumley explores the technical side of the medium, arguing the range of recording equipment available makes it easy for the entry-level podcaster to gain surer footing and for the already confident podcaster to gradually take on a more challenging format.